blackary/sis-tricks/README.md

 # ❄️🎈 sis-tricks 🎈❄️

-<strong>A repo with the Streamlit Data Team's hacks for using Streamlit in Snowflake</strong>
+**A repo with the Streamlit Data Team's hacks for using Streamlit in Snowflake**

 ## Usage: